jigoshop/jigoshop/readme.txt

 * New product preview shortcodes
 * option to hide hidden products in recent products widget
 * Breadcrumbs add shop base if chosen as a base
+* Tweaked gateway/shipping loading code to work with plugins

 = 0.9.7.8 =